Maternity Triage

 Maternity triage is used to help us prioritise the safety of women and babies in our care and helps us to treat women who need urgent care first.

-If you have any concerns about yourself or your baby, please call the Labour Line for advice and an appointment on 0300 369 0388.
+If you have any concerns about yourself or your baby, please call the Maternity Advice Line for advice and an appointment on 0300 369 0388.

 Monitoring your baby’s movements